aolgin/my-digital-cookbook/README.md

 This github repository is linked up with the Heroku app, and any changes pushed up to **Master** will be auto-built-and-deployed up to Heroku.

 General development is being done under a **development** branch, and then later merged into master.
-Specific feature development is done under a **feature/feature-name** branch, and then later merged into master.

 Running Locally